 Be a Support and Spiritual Guide for Service Members and their Families with an M.Div. in Military Chaplaincy

-Our brave service members, serving both here and abroad, have unique needs and concerns.
-They need spiritual leaders like you, who understand the special circumstances they endure, to provide godly wisdom and guidance.
-A military chaplain is a commissioned military officer.
-You can serve our men and women in uniform in many different areas, either in active duty or in reserve components.
-Liberty University’s Master of Divinity in Military Chaplaincy will prepare you for the mission of serving as a steward of the Gospel.
+Our brave service members, both here and abroad, have unique needs and concerns.
+They need spiritual leaders like you who understand the special circumstances they endure and to provide godly wisdom and guidance.
+Because a military chaplain is a commissioned military officer, you could serve our men and women in uniform in many different areas – either in active duty or in reserve components.
+Liberty University’s Master of Divinity (M.Div.) in Professional Chaplaincy – Military will prepare you for the mission of being a steward of the Gospel.

-If you feel the calling for this rewarding career, Liberty University can prepare you by developing your ministry skills, paying special attention to the needs of our servicemen and women and their families.
+Becoming a chaplain is a noble calling and just as important as the job that our brave men and women perform every day.
+If you feel the calling for this rewarding career, Liberty University can prepare you by developing your ministry skills, so you can pay special attention to the needs of our servicemen and women and their families.
 Military life is difficult.
 Individuals and their families often have to endure extreme hardships and prolonged terms of separation.
-A military chaplain can provide the spiritual and emotional support that service members and their families often need.
+As a military chaplain, you can provide the spiritual and emotional support that service members and their families often need.

 Your divinity degree is approved by the Commission on Accrediting of the Association of Theological Schools (ATS) and has met rigorous accreditation standards.
 You can feel confident that your degree is both academically excellent and well-respected among churches, ministries, and nonprofit organizations.

-Why Choose Liberty’s Master of Divinity – Military Chaplaincy Degree?
+Why Choose Liberty’s Master of Divinity in Professional Chaplaincy – Military Degree?

-Liberty University’s military chaplaincy degree Trains Champions for Christ.
-We believe in providing the best education possible to the men and women providing spiritual guidance to our brave men and women in uniform.
-Our experienced professors have years of first-hand knowledge and training that they will impart through challenging and reward curriculum, classroom training and internships.
+Liberty University’s mission is Training Champions for Christ, and we continue to fulfill that mission with our military chaplaincy degree.
+We believe in providing the best education possible to the people providing spiritual guidance to our brave men and women in uniform.
+Our experienced professors have years of first-hand knowledge and training that they will impart through challenging and rewarding curriculum, classroom training, and internships.

-Our faculty and staff members will assist you in finding the needed endorsement from a religious body recognized by the Department of Defense.
-We have also partnered with local churches and para-church organizations to provide experiential training so that you graduate prepared to minister to service members, their families and those who work with military populations.
+Our faculty and staff will assist you in finding the needed endorsement from a religious body recognized by the Department of Defense.
+We have also partnered with local churches and parachurch organizations to provide experiential training so that you can graduate prepared to minister to service members, their families, and those who work with military populations.

-What Will You Learn in Our Master of Divinity in Military Chaplaincy Degree?
+What Will You Learn in Our M.Div. in Professional Chaplaincy – Military Degree?

-Our Master of Divinity in Military Chaplaincy will prepare you for the unique work of a chaplain’s occupational role.
+Our Master of Divinity in Professional Chaplaincy – Military will prepare you for the unique work of a chaplain.
 We focus on providing real-world experience and practical application methods so that when you begin your career, you can do so with confidence and authority.
 You will study the free exercise of religion and your role as a chaplain to defend this constitutional liberty.
-Additionally, you’ll explore the biblical principles behind servant leadership and spiritual leadership, traits that are required to be a successful military chaplain.
+Additionally, you’ll explore the biblical principles behind servant leadership – traits that are required to be a successful military chaplain.